chase-moskal/renraku/README.md

     an api contains api contexts
     - an api context contains a topic and the `policy` which processes the auth for that topic
     - our example `processAuth` is stupid-simple: if the token is "abc", the user has a doctorate.
-      of course in a real app, this is where we might do token verification, and query our database about the user and whatnot.
+      of course in a real app, this is where we might do token verification, and query our database about the user and whatnot
     - and yes, you can group your api-contexts into arbitrarily-nested objects
     - but you cannot nest a context under another context (so that auth policies cannot conflict)